Dear Cardinal Tobin,

 Cardinal Tobin, I’m sure that on most spiritual matters, we fundamentally disagree.
 But my lapse in faith does not mean that I do not believe God could exist.
 And if there’s one thing on which I think you and I would see eye to eye, it’s that God is not a drama queen.
-In these harrowing times, God’s got bigger fish to fry than a kid wearing a pentagram on his T-shirt; if anything, I think He would recognize the glimmer of love, hope, and solidarity which that kid feels when he listens to death metal as an instinctive spark of His Grace.
-For years, WSOU has fanned that spark for thousands of New Jersey’s heavy metal listeners, who, thanks to hearing their music played on the radio, feel a little less alone in the world.
+In these harrowing times, God’s got bigger fish to fry than a kid wearing a pentagram on his T-shirt.
+If anything, I think He would recognize the glimmer of love, hope, and solidarity which that kid feels when he listens to death metal as an instinctive spark of His Grace.
+For years, WSOU has fanned that spark for thousands of New York and New Jersey’s heavy metal listeners, who, thanks to hearing their music played on the radio, feel a little less alone.
 Please don’t take that away from them.

 Words by Chris Krovatin